$RO(C_2\times C_2)$-graded cohomology ring of a point and applications: -graded cohomology of a point

-where $n_2'+m_2' = b+q.$ These generators are associated to the Poincare series $x^{-2}(1+..+x^{b+q})$.
-The fiber of an element is $\mathbb{Z}/2$ so the preimage above requires a choice.
-We choose the element in the preimage above to be that unique element in the fiber that has zero multiplication with $y_1y_3^{-q-1}$.
-See below the justification for this existence.
+Then if $a'\in[-2,n_2'+m_2'-2]$ the preimage is necessary $\mathbb{Z}/2$ so the preimage above requires a choice (otherwise the preimage is one element, so the choice is unique).
+In the case we need a choice, we choose the element in the preimage above to be that unique element in the fiber that has zero multiplication with $y_1y_3^{-q-1}$.

+Denote one cohomology class in the preimage with $\alpha$.
+Notice then that the preimage of the above cohomology class is and is the only nonzero cohomology class from the group.